The 9 Essential Amino Acids Vegans Need In Their Diet

 What is Protein?

-Protein is one of the bodies biggest building blocks of the body, every cell in the body contains protein.
-Protein is basically a chain of amino acids.
-We need protein to grow and repair the body, it is especially important for children, teenagers and during pregnancy.
+Protein is one of the body’s biggest building blocks of the body, every cell in the body contains protein.
+Protein is a chain of amino acids.
+We need protein to grow and repair the body, it is especially important for children, teenagers, and during pregnancy.

 What Are Amino Acids?